onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Raised when the web view finished to load a url successully.</p>
-<p>This method will be invoked when a valid response received from the url, regardless the response status.
+<p>This method will be invoked when a valid response received from the URL, regardless the response status.
-If a url loading fails before reaching to the server and getting a response, <code>OnPageErrorReceived</code> will be raised instead.</p>
+If a URL loading fails before reaching to the server and getting a response, <code>OnPageErrorReceived</code> will be raised instead.</p>
 </div>
             <div class='parameters'>